 - Handle Material: Aluminum

 EDITOR’S NOTE: BlueSheepdog does not sell advertising and did not receive the CRKT Foresight pictured in this article with any promises for a good review.
-In fact, we simply bought the Foresight as any other customer.
-This allows us to provide honest, and objective reviews.
-We do participate in the several affiliate programs from distributors, with the embedded links contained within this article.
-Purchases from these links literally pay to keep BlueSheepdog.com in business.
+In fact, the author simply bought the Foresight on Amazon as any other customer would.
+This allows us to provide honest and objective reviews.
+BlueSheepdog is a for-profit site and uses affiliate links to pay the bills.